 How SD Card Recording Works

-Wyze is one of few brands of smart home cameras that doesn’t rely solely on the Cloud for storage of your videos.
+Wyze is one of few brands of smart home cameras that doesn’t rely solely on the Cloud for the storage of your videos.
 Via a microSD card, Wyze Cams save your videos locally for faster, easier retrieval.

 With an SD card installed, you gain the option of either Event Only or Continuous Recording.
 When set to Continuous Recording, Wyze cams constantly record footage and store it on the SD card.
 Once it’s filled, it will begin to delete older recordings in order to make room for newer ones.

-It’s also important to note, any microSD card that’s used with Wyze cameras must be formatted using the FAT32 format.
+It’s also important to note, that any microSD card that’s used with Wyze cameras must be formatted using the FAT32 format.
 FAT32, an acronym for File Allocation Table, is an electronic filing system that is the basis for how many devices store information.
 Wyze Cams will only work with microSD cards that use this formatting – unless otherwise stated.

 There is even a button within the Wyze app that allows you to format your SD card, making sure it works with your camera.